Unleash Your Creative Genius with DIY Bath Bombs

 Use a cute accent on the outside of your bomb like dried flowers or glitter (Note: If using glitter avoid dollar store sparkles, which are made of plastic and damage the oceans.
 Look for something called Mica which is biodegradable and used in most cosmetics.)
 Sprinkle your accent on the bottom of your mould before adding the base.
 They can be placed uniformly or at random.
 Make it your own.

 - If using a ball mould, pack each side until overflowing, and squeeze both halves together to close.

 - Freeze for 20 minutes.
 This might not be a bad time to have a drink – our pineapple passionfruit sour ain’t a bad choice.
 You can get the recipe here.

 - To remove the bath bomb from the mold, warm the sides of the mold with your hands (this will help melt the coconut oil) and squeeze either side until the bomb pops out.

 - Pop this bad boy in the bath, preferably with candles and a drink.

 What makes bath bomb-making even more fun?
 Adding in a cocktail.
-We were loving the pink pastel look of our sprinkle bath bombs so we created a drink that would be the exact same colour – a strawberries & cream martini.
+Bath bombs demand a drink that’s a bit fizzy.
+So, meet our pineapple passionfruit sour.
 You can grab the recipe here.

 Only certain jams can match the vibe of a bath, but this list has you covered.
 These tunes will chill you right out.Click Here to Start Listening!